faizalrf/documentation/end-to-end-ssl.md

 - MariaDB MaxScale is 23.02 or higher
 - The `root`/`sudo` access is available for this setup.
 - MaxScale and MariaDB servers are already in place with MaxScale and MariaDB binaries already installed with replication configuration.
 - The replication has not been set up previously.
+If it has, we will need to ALTER the existing replication user instead of creating one.
 - OpenSSL is installed on the nodes.

 ### Nodes